mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ##### Railway[Metro] IT/OT System Mini Cyber Range System

-The Railway[Metro] IT/OT System Security Mini Cyber range is a mini railway operation company IT/OT network emulation system for the ICS researcher or instructor to test their IT/OT-attack and defense solution or used for ICS security training and education purpose.
-The whole system contents 4 main part networks (as show in the below diagram) :
+The Railway[Metro] IT/OT System Security Mini Cyber Range serves as a compact emulation system for a railway operation company's IT/OT network.
+It caters to ICS researchers and instructors, providing a platform to assess and refine their IT/OT attack and defense solutions, as well as facilitating ICS security training and education.
+The comprehensive system is organized into four main network components, as illustrated in the diagram below:

 ![](img/railwayCyberRange.jpg)

-1. **Cooperate network**: A subnet simulates a normal railway company cooperate IT network with different function/ERP servers (email, DMZ, staff management) and the production management workstation (production log archiving database, internal document server, operator manuals)
+- **Cooperate network**: This subnet replicates a typical railway company's corporate IT network, encompassing various functional servers (email, DMZ, staff management) and a production management workstation.
+This workstation hosts essential components such as the production log archiving database, internal document server, and operator manuals.
-2. **Supervision SCADA network**: A subnet simulate the SCADA system network with different SCADA data/historian servers, different HMI computers for system operators and maintenance computers for ICS/OT-system engineers.
+- **Supervision SCADA network**: Simulating the SCADA system network, this subnet features distinct SCADA data/historian servers, multiple HMI computers for system operators, and maintenance computers dedicated to ICS/OT-system engineers.
-3. **Production network**: A subnet contents different PLC simulators program.
+- **Production network**: This subnet houses diverse PLC simulator programs, contributing to a realistic representation of the production environment within the railway system.
-4. **Physical real-world emulation network**: A subnet contents railway real-word components emulation program to show the physical effect of the real-work items.
+- **Physical real-world emulation network**: In this subnet, railway real-world components are emulated to demonstrate the tangible effects of actual items in the real working environment.

 >  Railway[Metro] IT/OT System Mini Cyber Range System Project link : [GitHub Repo](https://github.com/LiuYuancheng/Railway_IT_OT_System_Cyber_Security_Platform)